Expand the section navigation mobile menu

 Individuals performing services 8233 (claiming treaty exemption)

-Original W-8 or 8233 with vendors original signature required for payments for services provided in the US.
+Original W-8 or 8233 with suppliers original signature required for payments for services provided in the US.

-Payments to foreign vendors for services provided in the US are subject to 30% federal withholding unless the vendor is eligible for a US tax treaty exemption and the vendor has a US tax number (EIN or SSN).
+Payments to foreign suppliers for services provided in the US are subject to 30% federal withholding unless the supplier is eligible for a U.S. tax treaty exemption and the supplier has a US tax number (EIN or SSN).

-IRS Form W8-BEN and 8233 can be downloaded from the Accounts Payable website.
+IRS Form W-8 BEN-E and 8233 as well as the International Visitors Payment Information Form can be downloaded from the Accounts Payable website.

-Contact Accounts Payable or Purchasing with questions on establishing new vendors.
+Contact Accounts Payable or Purchasing with questions on establishing new suppliers.

 Exceptions:

-The Purchasing Manager or Accounts Payable Manager each have the authority to approve or deny exceptions as deemed appropriate while maintaining the integrity of the policy.
+The Director of Purchasing or Accounts Payable Manager each have the authority to approve or deny exceptions as deemed appropriate while maintaining the integrity of the policy.
 The minimum requirement for approval of any exception is a memo from the requestor which provides an explanation of the exception including a signature from the requestor’s direct supervisor.
-The Purchasing Manager or Accounts Payable Manager will determine the necessary level of additional approval required when an exception is requested.
+The Director of Purchasing or Accounts Payable Manager will determine the necessary level of additional approval required when an exception is requested.

 RELATED POLICIES AND FORMS: